 - By reducing the employment tax deposits they are otherwise required to make

-- By filing a claim for an “advance refund” of the credit that is anticipated for a given quarter
+- After reducing tax deposits, an eligible employer that had 500 or fewer average full-time employees in 2019 may file a claim for an “advance refund” of the credit that is anticipated for a given quarter

 Here’s how it works: